Shane Confectionery at 110 Market Street in Philadelphia

-My main purpose and what I made a B-line to was the Reading Terminal Market for lunch.
-Somehow there are just regions where you can not replicate the foods from that area.
+My main purpose and then I made a B-line to be the Reading Terminal Market for lunch.
+Somehow there are just regions where you cannot replicate the foods from that area.
 Philly is one of those places.
-I had not been to the city since the spring and I needed my serious cheesesteak fix and the best place to do that in the downtown area is Carmen’s Famous Italian Hoagies & Cheesesteaks.
+I had not been to the city since the spring, and I needed my serious cheesesteak fix and the best place to do that in the downtown area is Carmen’s Famous Italian Hoagies & Cheesesteaks.

 The Reading Market Terminal for all those wonderful restaurants

-Located in the center of the Reading Market which is only about two blocks from City Hall, Carmen’s has some of the best sandwiches in the city.
+Located in the center of the Reading Terminal Market, which is only about two blocks from City Hall, Carmen’s has some of the best sandwiches in the city.
 I have my usual plain Cheesesteak with Cheese Wiz.

 Inside the Reading Market Terminal by Carmine’s